-This post is about speeding up content deployment inside magento 2.
-You can hire magento developers who can help you out in this subject and bring you the relative output.
+This post is about speeding up content deployment inside Magento 2.
+You can hire Magento developers who can assist you in this subject and get you the relative output.
 In this post, we will share some pro tips that will help your development team to achieve the target.

-With experience in Magento 1.x the transition to Magento 2 will carry a lot of familiarity.
-The admin area still has all of the major components.
+With experience in Magento 1.x, the transition to Magento 2 will carry more familiarities.
+The admin area still has all of the main components.
 You can also jump into the templating system and almost continue where you left off.

 We start with this command: magento setup:static-content:deploy

-This command takes all of your “static” files that can be cached (CSS, Images, LESS files) from the theme folder and places them in the pub/static folder.
-To use this command the steps are outlined below.
+This command takes all of your “static” files that can be cached (CSS, Images, fewer files) from the theme folder and places them in the pub/static folder.
+To use this command simply, follow the steps below.

 To deploy static view files:

-This is a great improvement over what Magento 1.x.
-This allows for faster file access and has a built in css preprocessor.
-Once front end developers get over this learning curve they will grow to appreciate its benefits.
+This is a great improvement over Magento 1.x.
+This allows for faster file access and has a built-in CSS preprocessor.
+Once front-end developers get over this learning curve, they will grow to appreciate its benefits.

 The solution is simple.
 We delete the themes we don’t use.
 We do this with the following command:

-James Warner, author of this post has shared pro tips to speed up content deployment within magento 2.
+James Warner, the author of this post, has shared pro tips to speed up content deployment within Magento 2.
 You can share this post with your hire Magento developers team and help them in completing their project with grace.
-You can even ask questions related to magento development from professionals.
+You can even ask questions related to Magento development from professionals.